 Note:The business days, hours, and time zone will default to the settings you defined in your Account Settings.
 If needed, you can manually adjust these settings on each campaign.

-- Next, use the first drop-down menu in the Categories field to choose the template categories you’d like to include in your vishing campaign.
+- Use the first drop-down menu in the Categories field to choose the template categories you’d like to include in your vishing campaign.
 The first Categories field also includes the different languages to be used in your vishing campaign.

 - In the Phone Number to Call field, select which number should be used to call your users.
-You can select Phone Number Field or Mobile Phone Number Field.
 This setting will use either the Phone Number field or the Mobile Phone Number field found in your users' profiles.
 These user profile fields can be imported via CSV, added manually, or synced automatically if you are using user provisioning.

-- If you’re unsure which field is populated in your users' profile, we recommend that you also check the Use Alternate Phone If Available checkbox.
-This setting will allow the system to call an alternate phone number in case the number you selected for the campaign is not populated with a phone number.
+- If you’re unsure which field is populated in your users' profile, check the Use Alternate Phone If Available checkbox.
+When this setting is enabled, the system can call an alternate phone number in case the number you selected for the campaign is not populated with a phone number.

 - Click Create Campaign.
 After the campaign starts, your users will be dialed randomly and each call will be placed about 20 seconds apart.
 Each user will receive one call per vishing campaign.

-From the Vishing Overview tab, you'll see a summary of your vishing call statuses and the Vish-prone Percentage of your vishing campaigns, as well as information about how many campaigns you have, which are active, and which are inactive.
+The Vishing tab displays a summary of your vishing call statuses and the Vish-prone Percentage of your vishing campaigns, as well as information about how many campaigns you have, which are active, and which are inactive.

-To get a closer look at the results of a specific campaign, see our Vishing Campaign Results section below.
+For information about the results of a specific campaign, see the Vishing Campaign Results section below.

 Vishing Campaign Results

-On the Campaigns tab, click on an individual vishing campaign name to see the results.
+From the Campaigns subtab of the Vishing tab, select an individual vishing campaign name to see the results.
 In the Campaign Details section, you will see a graph that represents the number of users who failed versus the number of users who passed, along with the current status of the campaign, the overall Vish-prone Percentage, and the start date of the campaign.